 The next point we often hear from family is – “But these things HELP my loved one feel better!”
 And, yes, we agree that this is true in the short term.
 The problem with accommodation is that it actually maintaining your loved one’s anxiety and can likely make the anxiety worse in the long term.
 Without confronting what they are afraid of, your loved one is unable to learn that they can feel anxious, that they can manage it, and that anxiety will naturally decrease on its own without doing a thing (a process called habituation).

 Reducing accommodation is also a tricky process.
 While we want the family to reduce accommodations, we also recognize that we do not want to overwhelm (flood) the loved one with anxiety with things that are not manageable yet.
-In fact, our treatment here at the Houston OCD Program emphasizes a gradual, hierarchical approach to exposing oneself to anxiety provoking situations (Exposure and Ritual Prevention).
+In fact, our treatment here at the McLean OCD Institute // Houston emphasizes a gradual, hierarchical approach to exposing oneself to anxiety provoking situations (Exposure and Ritual Prevention).
 Working with a treatment provider can help assist family members with effective strategies to reduce accommodation in a manner that balances challenging your loved one but in a way that feels manageable to them.

 Do you want to learn more about accommodation and ways to help your family member?
 A great read is the book “Loving Someone with OCD: Help for You and Your Family.”